-The statutes of the Association for Generally Accepted Principles in the Securities Market, (Föreningen för god sed på värdepappersmarknaden), apply the Association and its four self-regulation bodies: The Swedish Securities Council, (Aktiemarknadsnämnden); the Swedish Corporate Governance Board, (Kollegiet för svensk bolagsstyrning); the Swedish Accounting Standards Board, (Nämnden för svensk redovisningstillsyn); and the Swedish Financial Reporting Board, (Rådet för finansiell rapportering).
+The statutes of the Association for Generally Accepted Principles in the Securities Market, (Föreningen för god sed på värdepappersmarknaden), apply the Association and its five self-regulation bodies: The Swedish Securities Council, (Aktiemarknadsnämnden); the Swedish Corporate Governance Board, (Kollegiet för svensk bolagsstyrning); the Swedish Accounting Standards Board, (Nämnden för svensk redovisningstillsyn); the Swedish Financial Reporting Board, (Rådet för finansiell rapportering); and the Stock Market Self-Regulation Committee (Aktiemarknadens Självregleringskommitté).

-The following are the statutes of the Association for Generally Accepted Principles in the Securities Market that apply to the Swedish Corporate Governance Board, including amendments adopted by the Association Meeting on May 24, 2018.
+The following are the statutes of the Association for Generally Accepted Principles in the Securities Market that apply to the Swedish Corporate Governance Board, including amendments adopted by the extraordinary Association Meeting on January 23, 2023.

 The Board is to